Mission Continuity Resources and Tools: Guidelines

-- Is there a procedure identified for storing the plan and retrieving it in the event of a crisis (i.e. is it on a flash drive offsite, or hard copy?
+- Is there a procedure identified for storing the plan and retrieving it in the event of a crisis (i.e. is it stored on a flash drive offsite, or in hard copy, or in Box?
 Does the plan include the URL for the yesterday server, so it can be retrieved in case the main server is down?
 Do the owners have a hard copy of the plan?)

-- Have you considered running a tabletop exercise been constructed and performed, and if so, what was tested (e.g. calling the call tree to make sure people and numbers listed are accurate, ability to work remotely, backup servers, etc.)?
+- Have you conducted a tabletop exercise, and if so, what was tested (e.g. calling the call tree to make sure people and numbers listed are accurate, ability to work remotely, backup servers, etc.)?
 It is recommended that plans be reviewed for accuracy and tested at least once a year.
 Here are some guidelines for conducting a tabletop exercise.

 As always, if you have any questions about these items, feel free to send them to email@example.com.